dfsp-spirit/fsbrain/web/fsbrain_volume.md

 The same can be done for the [axial](https://github.com/dfsp-spirit/fsbrain_gallery/raw/master/volume/lightbox_axis2.png) and [coronal](https://github.com/dfsp-spirit/fsbrain_gallery/raw/master/volume/lightbox_axis3.png) planes.

-You can also add activation data, p-values, or whatever, as an overlay from a second volume file.
+You can also add activation data, p-values, [colors from a segmenation like aseg]((https://github.com/dfsp-spirit/fsbrain_gallery/raw/master/volume/lightbox_aseg.png)) or [aparc+aseg]((https://github.com/dfsp-spirit/fsbrain_gallery/raw/master/volume/lightbox_aparc_plus_aseg.png)), or whatever, as an overlay from a second volume file.
 Of course there is no need to plot all slices or every *n*th slice, you can select arbitrary combinations of slice indices to plot.

 ## Voxel-based 3D renderings